KienMN/midjourney-discord-bot/README.md

 ```

 Note:
+- Clean the folder (delete build files) before starting building a new EXE file.
+- Update value in `.env` file if necessary.
 - If you do not want to lock application for a specific computer, omit `-b <MAC address>` in the above command.
-- Clean the folder (delete build files) before starting building a new EXE file.

 #### Use EXE file
 - Run chrome in debugging mode by typing this command in